dbart01/DBBenchmark/README.md

 The beauty of <code>DBBenchmarkEnd()</code> is that it takes a variable number of arguments so you can pass them in just like <code>NSLog()</code>.

 ### Nesting Benchmarks
 Any of the benchmarking methods above can be nested and are thread-safe.
-So this is perfectly accesseptable:
+So this is perfectly acceptable:
 ```objc
 DBBenchmarkStart();
 dispatch_async(dispatch_get_global_queue(DISPATCH_QUEUE_PRIORITY_BACKGROUND, 0), ^{